Portfolio / Automation & Process Engineering

 SharePoint Preservation

 Deleting an M365 group deletes its SharePoint site with it.
-For groups where SP content needs to stay accessible, the depreciation plans keep the group alive in a stripped state: aliases removed, email and display name updated to signal deprecated status, so the SharePoint site remains reachable through the transition period without blocking alias reassignment.
+For groups where SharePoint content needs to stay accessible, the depreciation plans keep the group alive in a stripped state: aliases removed, email and display name updated to signal deprecated status, so the SharePoint site remains reachable through the transition period without blocking alias reassignment.

 My Role